dask/governance/governance.md

 building proprietary products and services that leverage Project Software and Services.
 Funding acquired by Institutional Partners to work on The Project is called Institutional Funding.
-However, no funding obtained by an Institutional Partner can override The Project BDFL and Steering Council.
+However, no funding obtained by an Institutional Partner can override The Project Steering Council and BDFL.
 If a Partner has funding to do Dask work and the Council decides to not pursue that work as a project, the Partner is free to pursue it on their own.
 However in this situation, that part of the Partner’s work will not be under the Dask umbrella